 This report is the outcome of this process, and provides a set of recommendations to help guide sound infrastructure investment decisions.

-This progress report recaps our collaborative work on the youth unemployment front over the last year, by discussing successes, lessons learned, and next steps for each pilot project, and includes stories from numerous champions and stakeholders who joined us on this important initiative.
+This progress report recaps our collaborative work on the youth unemployment by discussing successes, lessons learned, and next steps for each pilot project.
 For additional reading: Appendix 1 – Evaluation Report, Appendix 2 – Media Coverage.

-The 2015 CivicAction Summit: Better City Bootcamp was an intense, action-oriented day that convened close to 1,000 leaders to set the regional agenda for the Greater Toronto and Hamilton Area (GTHA) over the next four years.
-Better City Bootcamp looked at five foundational issues at the core of the health and resilience of our people and communities – infrastructure, public space, mental health, affordable housing, and childhood health.
+The 2015 CivicAction Summit: Better City Bootcamp convened close to 1,000 leaders in the GTHA to look at five foundational issues at the core of the health and resilience of our people and communities – infrastructure, public space, mental health, affordable housing, and childhood health.

 This report chronicles the initial stages of our journey to transforming the energy conversation in the commercial office sector through the Race to Reduce.